Fleet

 Missions

-The Missions ledger tracks all ships at sea — convoys, spy missions, attacks, and returns.
-Fleets are dispatched from the world map: select any settlement to open the action menu.
+The Missions ledger tracks all ships at sea: convoys, spy missions, attacks, expeditions, and returns.
+Battle fleets are dispatched from the world map; expeditions are chartered from the Harbour tab in a settlement.

 Resource Shipments

 Goods are deducted from the source when the convoy sails and added to the destination on arrival.
-Excess beyond the destination's storage capacity is lost at sea — verify storehouse room before sending large shipments.
+Excess beyond the destination's storage capacity is lost at sea, so verify storehouse room before sending large shipments.
 Merchants return automatically; the round trip takes twice the outbound voyage time.

 Support Missions

-Support missions ferry troops to a friendly settlement, where they disembark and take up garrison duty.
-Infantry and siege units require warships with sufficient troop capacity for passage — the harbour master will refuse to load soldiers without berths.
+Merchant convoys can also ferry troops to a friendly settlement, where they disembark and take up garrison duty.
+Infantry and siege units require merchant ships with sufficient troop capacity for passage; the harbour master will refuse to load soldiers without berths.

 Successive support missions to the same settlement add to the existing garrison.
 Multiple Governors can station forces at the same island, each contingent tracked separately.